kelvin-daniel/delani-studio/js/README.md

 ## Getting Started

-You can access this project by cloning it on to your local machine through this online repository .
+You can access this project by cloning it on to your local repository if you have git installed through this online repository .

 ## Preliminary